The Parts of a Flex Shaft

-You can purchase the motor, the flexible shaft, the hand piece and the foot pedal all in one kit (many kits include various tool attachments too).
+You can purchase the motor, flexible shaft, hand piece, and foot pedal all in one kit.
+Many kits also include various tool attachments.
 This is the ideal way to get started.
 After you have the basics, you can purchase additional attachments and even different hand pieces.

-- Choose a motor that’s an SR motor which one of the most powerful ones which will go forward and reverse.
+Choose an SR motor, one of the most powerful ones which will go forward and in reverse.
 It operates at 1/6 horsepower at 18,000 rpms and 115 volts.
-Foredom measures their horsepower in maximum efficiency, not in maximum output, like Dremel.
+Foredom measures their horsepower in maximum efficiency, not in maximum output (like Dremel).
 If Foredom measured in max output, their flex shaft’s horsepower would be the equivalent of 1/4 horsepower.
 That’s a big motor.

-- There are different hand pieces available for the flex shaft.
-The most popular and most versatile hand piece is the Foredom H.30 hand piece.
+There are different hand pieces available for the flex shaft.
+The most popular and most versatile hand piece is the Foredom H.30.
 It can accommodate small and large attachments to perform light or heavy work.
-The Foredom H.20 hand piece is also a common choice, but it uses smaller attachments than the 30 and is geared towards lighter bench work.
+The Foredom H.20 is also a common choice, but it uses smaller attachments than the 30 and is geared towards lighter bench work.

-- Drill bits for drilling holes and piercing metal
+Drill bits are used for drilling holes and piercing metal.

-- Burrs for cutting, carving, and setting gemstones
+Burrs are used for cutting, carving, and setting gemstones.

 |Photo||Name||Top Reviews on Amazon|